Call for Book Chapters

 About the Book

-There has been a massive surge in cyber attacks, especially in healthcare, and newer variants are emerging.
-Therefore, it is imperative to rethink the cybersecurity readiness for smart healthcare in today's age.
-In this context, this book will address the challenges associated with ransomware, which will provide a bigger picture of the evolution, trends, techniques, impact on critical infrastructures, national security, countermeasures, and open research directions in this area.
+In this context, this book will address the challenges associated with deep fake and misinformation, providing a bigger picture of the evolution, trends, techniques, impact on critical infrastructures, national security, and open research directions.
 In addition, the proposed book will serve as a single source of reference for acquiring knowledge on the topic.

 Topics of interest include, but are not limited to: